Understanding direct cremation

 Do it your way

-Take the time you need to plan a goodbye that truly reflects the person you love — with family and friends gathered where it matters.
+Families can take the time they need to plan a goodbye that truly reflects the person they love — with people gathered where it matters most.

 It’s simpler